lcrespom/Modulator/README.md

 - Code
 	- Separate graph.ts into an independent npm module
 	- Better, cleaner implementation of HTML/CSS in index.html and main.css
+	- API to load & play presets without displaying the node graph

 - Support
 	- Test support in FireFox & Safari